fbernhart/fbernhart/README.md

 🤝 *Collaborations:* Always interested in contributing to great projects and ideas!
 Contact me!

-📫 *How to reach me*: Via e-mail `florian hyphen bernhart at hotmail dot com`
+📫 *How to reach me*: Via e-mail `florian hyphen bernhart at hotmail dot com` or just <a href="https://github.com/fbernhart/fbernhart/issues/new">open an issue</a> in this repo.

 ---
 ### 🔧 Technologies & Tools